Mathematics: Musical Temperament

 Well Temperament

 The shortage of playable keys in Just Intonation provoked the development of Well Temperament around the early Baroque era.
 Despite the benefits of this scale, it was not widely used until the time Bach in the late Baroque era in the 18th century.
 Bach’s “The Well Tempered Clavier” was specially written to validate this system over the prevailing Meantone of the time.
 Previously, two part harmonies utilising harmonic intervals of thirds and sixths required composers to standing within the limits of Meantone.
-In passing, it is worth mentioning this text has been copied from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 Occasionally, composers would add prepared, stated and resolved dissonances to accommodate for both the scale limitations and the audiences’ expectations of the period.
 Despite some minor tunings between music of different keys, this system allowed composers and musicians alike to experience a new chromatic age in classical music with scales containing up to 21-tones with double flat and double sharp tones.
 Unlike Meantone, this scale system allows for chromatic keys to be tempered to be enharmonically equivalent allowing for numerous modulations of keys throughout a single musical piece.
 Although Meantone heavily influenced this system, certain keys are technically more accurate than others.
 These differences provide a plethora of new key colours, sharp keys lively and bright and flats dark and subdued.[11]
 On this remark, Well Temperament is remarkably close to Equal Temperament discussed previously making the practical transition from one system to another near faultless.

 Equal Temperament